 SMITHFIELD, R.I.
 (WPRI) — Video evidence in an assault case involving a Rhode Island State Police trooper was released Monday after a district court judge granted a motion filed by the state.

-The footage appears to show Trooper James Donnelly-Taylor repeatedly punching Lionel Monsanto inside a jail cell at the Lincoln Woods Barracks in February 2014 after he arrested Monsanto for allegedly driving on a suspended license.
+The footage appears to show Trooper James Donnelly-Taylor repeatedly punching Lionel Monsanto inside a jail cell at the Lincoln Barracks in February 2014 after he arrested Monsanto for allegedly driving on a suspended license.

 Monsanto later sued the state, claiming Donnelly-Taylor used excessive force and violated his civil rights.
 In a 2014 interview, Monsanto showed Eyewitness News images of a black eye and redness in his face.